-And while it may be easy to grasp the concept of customer centric marketing, it is damn hard to live, breathe and consistently measure its impact across your business.
-Being “customer centric” can too often be little more than an empty rallying cry, an aspirational idea where insights are half baked, unshared and certainly not acted upon.
+While it may be easy to grasp the concept of customer centric marketing, especially in an era when customers hold increasing power, it is damn hard to live, breathe and consistently measure its impact across your business.

 It’s little wonder that the CMO Council reports that only 14% of marketers say that customer centricity is a hallmark of the companies they work for and fewer still – just 11% – believe their customers would agree with that characterization.

 Leela Srinivasan, CMO at SurveyMonkey, is on a mission to change this.
 At companies like LinkedIn, Lever and now SurveyMonkey, she’s woven customer centricity deep into the fabric of the business – whether that’s in the process of product development, the company culture or how teams work day to day.
 Leela knows that slapping “customer centric” in your mission statement is rarely enough.

 What follows are examples of how Leela has implemented specific tactics to ingrain a customer-centric mindset successfully across the whole organization.
 You can listen to our full discussion above, or dive deeper into the lessons below.

 This is episode one of Scale, a brand new podcast series on moving from startup to scale up.
 If you enjoy the conversation and don’t want to miss the rest of the series, just hit subscribe on iTunes, stream on Spotify, Stitcher, or grab the RSS feed in your player of choice.

 6 ways to create a customer-centric culture

 1. Listen to the voice of the customer